polterguy/anarq/README.md

 ### PUT magic/modules/anarq/site/pages

 Updates an existing page in your system.
-Takes the following payload.
+The endpoint requires the following payload.

 ```json
 {